davidegat/GameOfBacteria/README.md

 **2. White cells are antibiotics.
 Administer them by pressing 'Antibiotic':**

-   - You can treat the infection only when it starts causing symptoms.
+   - You can treat infection only when it starts causing symptoms.
    - Antibiotics are depleted and must be administered regularly.
-   - The patient dies if they take too many antibiotics.
+   - Patient dies if he gess too many antibiotics.
    - If antibiotics run out, bacteria become resistant.

-**3. You can cause resistance by pressing 'Resistance':**
+**3. You can cause resistance by pressing 'Resistenza':**

-   - Bacteria require higher antibiotic doses.
+   - Resistent bacteria require higher antibiotic doses.
    - They try not to be reached by antibiotics.
    - If a resistant bacterium dies, it deactivates an antibiotic molecule.
    - Deactivated antibiotics turn yellow and are destroyed.